root-project/root/documentation/users-guide/ROOTMpi.md

 ROOT Mpi is the integration of MPI and ROOT technologies in a framework for parallel computing.
 The <b>motivation</b> was to communicate ROOT objects through processes using serialization, to implement MPI with a better design for ROOT and create an interface that uses the new C++ features to write parallel code.
 But the most important is to implement ROOT algorithms in parallel for HPC/Grid systems.

+ROOT Mpi has support for python2 and python3 using PyROOT with small changes in the way to receive the messages and it has support to serialize ROOT and Ptyhon objects using pickle and ROOT I/O serialization together.
+To use it is just to enable PyROOT in the compilation time, not extra dependencies are needed.

 ## Installation
 To install ROOT MPI please read first.